-- See "Gros Morne National Park: One of Canada's Treasures" in chapter 6. - Old Montréal (Québec): Wander the cobblestone streets, where you'll find some remains-above and below the streets-of what founder Paul de Chomedey, sieur de Maisonneuve. christened Ville-Marie in 1642.
+you'll find some remains-above and below the streets-of what founder Paul de Chomedey, sieur de Maisonneuve, christened Ville-Marie in 1642.
 Aboveground, buildings have been restored into homes, stores, restaurants, and nightclubs.
 Horse-drawn carriages clop and creak along the streets, past the heart of the district, Place Jacques-Cartier, which is lined with cafes.
 Below ground, a tunnel leads from the new Museum of Archaeology to the old Custom House.
-See chapter 7. - Toronto's Art & Design District (Ontario): The stretch of Queen Street that runs west of Bathurst Avenue has been recently reinvented as the Art & Design District.
-This isn't just a marketing ploy-the title is well deserved.
-The area is the new home of the Museum of Contemporary Canadian
+See chapter 7.

-- Art; it's also the neighborhood to see some of the best local design talent, with block after block of unique boutiques, small but edgy galleries, and plenty of cafes.
-See chapter 10. - Lake Superior Provincial Park (Ontario): Follow any trail in this park to a rewarding vista.
-The 16km (10-mile) Peat Mountain Trail leads to a panoramic view close to 150m (about 500 ft.) above the surrounding lakes and forests.
+Lake Superior Provincial Park (Ontario): Follow any trail in this park to a rewarding vista.
+The 16km (10-mile) Peat Mountain Trail leads to a panoramic view close to 152m (500 ft.) above the surrounding lakes and forests.
 The moderate Orphan Lake Trail offers views over the Orphan Lake and Lake Superior, plus a pebble beach and Baldhead River falls.
-The 26km (16-mile) Toawab Trail takes you through the Agawa Valley to the 25m (82-ft.)
+The 26km (16-mile) Toawab Trail takes you through the Agawa Valley to the 25m (81-ft.)
 Agawa Falls.
-See "Some Northern Ontario Highlights: Driving along Highways 11 & 17" in chapter 12. - Johnston Canyon (Banff National Park, Alberta): Just 24km (15 miles) west of Banff, Johnston Creek cuts a deep, very narrow canyon through limestone cliffs.
+See "Some Northern Ontario Highlights: Driving along Highways 11 & 17" in chapter 12.

+- Johnston Canyon (Banff National Park, Alberta): Just 24km (15 miles) west of Banff, Johnston Creek cuts a deep, very narrow canyon through limestone cliffs.
 The trail winds through tunnels, passes waterfalls, edges by shaded rock faces, and crosses the chasm on footbridges before reaching a series of iridescent pools, formed by springs that bubble up through highly colored rock.
-See "Banff National Park: Canada's Top Tourist Draw" in chapter 14.
+See "Banff National Park: Canada's Top Tourist Draw" in chapter 14. - Plain of Six Glaciers Trail (Lake Louise, Alberta): From Chateau Lake Louise, a lakeside trail rambles along the edge of emerald-green Lake Louise, and then climbs to the base of Victoria